MoseleyBioinformaticsLab/nmrstarlib/docs/index.rst

 Welcome to nmrstarlib's documentation!
 ======================================

-Python library for parsing data from NMR-STAR format files.
+Python library for parsing and manipulating data from NMR-STAR format files used by Biological Magnetic Resonance Bank (BMRB_).

 Contents:

 .. toctree::
    :maxdepth: 2

+   guide
    tutorial
    api
    license